domenec-ruiz-balet/domenec-ruiz-balet.github.io/publications.md

 ---

 # 📚 Publications

+13. **Measure-to-measure interpolation using Transformers**
+   [arXiv:2411.04551](https://arxiv.org/pdf/2411.04551) (with B. Geshkovski and P. Rigollet) Accepted in Foundations of Computational Mathematics

 12. **Constructive approximate transport maps with normalizing flows**
    [arXiv:2412.19366](https://arxiv.org/abs/2412.19366) (with A. Álvarez-López and B. Geshkovski) Accepted in Applied Mathematics and Optimization